jpatel98/lockbox/README.md

 # LockBox

-LockBox is a password manager built in C that allows users to store and retrieve their passwords to a txt file, *for now*.
+A password manager built in C that allows users to store and retrieve their passwords to a txt file, *for now*.
 Users can add, retrieve, and remove password entries.

 ### To-Do